hdtodd/rtl_watch/README.md

 ## Known Issues

-The current version of Python Paho-MQTT is v2 on MacOS Sonoma, Python v3.12.4, and v1.6 on RaspiOS as installed with apt-get/pip3.
-Paho-MQTT v2 broke the callback invocation for v1.  `rtl_watch` has a workaround (invokes v1 compatibility on a v2 system), but v2 issues a deprecation warning.
-This will be corrected to use v2 invocation when the RaspiOS Paho-MQTT library has been updated to v2.
+The current version of Python Paho-MQTT is v2 on MacOS Sonoma, Python v3.12.4, and v1.6 on RaspiOS 6.6 Bookworm and Python v3.11.2 as installed with apt-get/pip3.
+Paho-MQTT v2 broke the callback invocation for v1.  `rtl_watch` has a workaround (invokes v1 compatibility on a v2 system), but v2 issues a deprecation warning.  `rtl_watch` will be corrected to use v2 invocation when the RaspiOS Paho-MQTT library has been updated to v2.

 On occasion, pressing the **Quit** button in `rtl_watch` results in a hung application (at least on Mac OSX), requiring a forced-quit.
 This appears to be related to the Python GIL issue and may disappear in future Python releases or on other systems.